Richmond, London: Current

 Richmond town forms part of the Richmond Park constituency for the UK Parliament.
-The Member of Parliament, since 2019, is Sarah Olney from the Liberal Democrats.
-Richmond is also part of the South West constituency for the London Assembly, which has been represented by Nicholas Rogers from the Conservative Party since 2021.
+The MP, since 2019, is Sarah Olney from the Liberal Democrats.
+Richmond is also part of the South West constituency for the London Assembly, which has been represented by Gareth Roberts from the Liberal Democrats since 2024.

 Historical

 Richmond, earlier known as Shene, was part of the large ancient parish of Kingston upon Thames in the Kingston hundred of Surrey.
 Split off from Kingston upon Thames from an early time, the parish of Richmond St Mary Magdalene formed the Municipal Borough of Richmond from 1890.
 The municipal borough was expanded in 1892 by the addition of Kew, Petersham and the North Sheen part of Mortlake; in 1933, Ham was added to the borough.
 In 1965, the parish and municipal borough were abolished by the London Government Act 1963, which transferred Richmond to Greater London.
 Together with the former Municipal Borough of Twickenham and the former Municipal Borough of Barnes, it formed a new borough, the London Borough of Richmond upon Thames.